 Chania National Stadium - 2011

 Chania National Stadium Efthimia Kataki and Aggeliki Tzigkou (ΚE ́ EPKA) report that the investigation at the east, north and south part of the stadium continued.
 At the east part, at the layer of clear sea sand, 25 adult burials (shaft graves) at least three successive layers, a shaft grave carved in the rock (Τ. 110) and seven pithos burials (Fig. 1) were found.
 Most of the adult skeletons were on supine position, with the hands placed on the sided or crossed on the pelvis or the chest, while a few skeletons were laying in contracted position (Fig. 2).
-They were accompanied by a few grave offerings: 16 vessels (unguentaria, olpai, small hydria, palettes), a lead pyxis, bronze or iron nails and foils, as well as a seated figurine, a bone pendant in tortoise shape (Fig. 3, Fig. 4, Fig. 5 and Fig. 6) and five silver Charon’s coins.
+They were accompanied by a few grave offerings: 16 vessels (unguentaria, olpai, small hydria, palettes), a lead pyxis, bronze or iron nails and foils, as well as a seated figurine, a bone pendant in tortoise shape (Fig. 3,4) and five silver Charon’s coins.

 The infant pithos burials comprised of pointed amphorae and a hydria, without accompanying grave goods.
 The bones in the interior of the vessels were few and fragmented; although in some cases the small skeleton of the infant was distinct (Fig. 7).